 A semi-recessed basin is partly sunk into a vanity unit or worktop, so that only the rim or the front part of the basin is visible.
 This means the pipework is also hidden within with the unit.

-The Ive semi recessed basin can be used with fitted bathroom furniture
+The Carter semi recessed basin from Mode Bathrooms can be used with fitted bathroom furniture

 For more in-depth information, please see our semi recessed basin buying guide.